tylerwight/CommunityPlaylist/README.md

 - get_playlist                  - Displays the spotify playlist currently in use for adding songs.
 - set_channel <channel ID>      - Set/change the channel ID of the channel you want the bot to monitor
 - set_playlist <playlist_name>  - Set/change the spotify playlist to use for adding songs.
 If it finds an existing playlist it will add to it, otherwise it will create a new one.

-## TODO:
-- add web frontend back in
-- Use discord.py's Cogs for commands
-- sql connection and spotify auth methods (reduce duplication)
-- steamline spotify authentication (using web frontend)
-- add ability to see login info on web frontend, and in turn, confirm your authentication data is removed
-- update to discords build in command prefix stuff